 A year after helping raise $350,000 for charity during the inaugural UK alumni weekend, Calipari was the driving force behind the more than $1 million that was donated to local and national organizations during the second annual alumni weekend.

 His foundation has also worked with and donated money to Samaritan’s Feet, the West Liberty Recovery Fund, 4 Paws for Ability, the Starkey Hearing Foundation, the Urban League of Lexington and the V Foundation.
 Calipari has also headed up the EverFi Financial Literacy Program, which teaches students across Kentucky the importance of money management.

-Author of the national bestseller, “Bounce Back: Overcoming Setbacks to Succeed in Business and in Life,” Calipari is a master of communication and maximizing talent.
+Author of the New York Times Best Seller “Players First: Coaching from the Inside Out” and “Bounce Back: Overcoming Setbacks to Succeed in Business and in Life,” Calipari is a master of communication and maximizing talent.
 He lives by the motto “that it’s never a matter of how far you have fallen, but instead it’s about how high you bounce back.”

 Calipari and his wife, Ellen, have two daughters, Erin and Megan, and a son, Bradley.